Fish-MIP/FishMIP2.0_OSP/README.md

 **C. OSP-management & food security:** This third thread is devoted to scenario simulations from the FAO perspective.
-It aims to focus on the effects of fishery management on food security, in the "conventional trends" context of OSP2.
+It aims to focus on the effects of fishery management on food security, in the “conventional trends” context of OSP2.
 It involves running:

 ● The OSP2 scenario (2023-2100) with fishing, no management, and climate change (RCP4.5).